infant-lang/documentation/docs/getting-started/creating-a-new-infant-script.md

 ```

 ## Congratulations! 🎉
-You have successfully created a new file, written a script, and ran it.
+You successfully created a new file 🤖, wrote an Infant script 🥇, and executed it 🏃‍♀️.

 Let's learn more about Infant Lang!